 Really what it comes down to is people don’t want to accept the reality of the situation that we’re in.
 The fact of the matter is, the S&P’s analysis is absolutely sound.

 Zakaria explains by saying that our leaders in Washington have demonstrated that our political system is broken, and that because the ideological and/or partisan zealots refuse to budge on issues that are required to be worked on if we want to start shrinking our deficits – much less eventually start paying down actual debt.
 Some taxes are just unrealistically low, and we need to slow the growth of entitlement spending.

-Without both of those things happening, among other issues like cutting military spending, our deficits will continue to get worse.
-And since the right is hell bent on stopping any tax increases, and the left is hell bent on stopping any cuts to entitlement programs, there is no indication what so ever that our leaders in Washington are likely to come up with a deal that would actually address long term debt.
+Without real action on both of those fronts, as well as on issues like cutting military spending, our deficits will only continue to get worse and worse.
+And since the right is hell bent on stopping any tax increases, and the left is hell bent on stopping any cuts to entitlement programs, there is no indication what so ever that our leaders in Washington are likely to come up with a deal that would actually address long term debt in any substantial way.

 Economists, fiscally focused advocacy groups, think tanks and pundits have been saying this for years, yet now people want to attack the messenger for recognizing the obvious.
 The economic pain that economists have been saying would eventually come, if we kept following a fiscally irresponsible path, are now here.

 We’re throwing away hundreds of billions on interest payments because of the greed of Democrats and Republicans.
 The Magical thinking that the politicians have been feeding the American people – that we can get more from the government than we collectively give in taxes, is now being exposed for the fraud that it always has been.